KarimaheshBabu/Power-BI-Sales-Analytics-Dashboard-Project/README.md

 The Power BI Sales Analytics Dashboard provides a comprehensive view of sales performance by analyzing key metrics such as revenue, product sales, and regional trends.
 It enables data-driven decision-making through interactive visualizations and dynamic filters.
 Data Analytics Workflow

-# This project follows the Data Analytics Workflow, ensuring structured and efficient data processing:
+# This project follows the Data Analytics Workflow, for efficient data processing:

 # 1. Data Collection